Spin contribution to the inverse Faraday effect of non-magnetic metals: Results

 The total spin-magnetic moment $M_i^{\rm IFE}$ must vanish at order $\lambda^0$, as we assume that the ground state is non-magnetic.
 The linear term $M_i^{\rm IFE} \sim \lambda^1$ must vanish by symmetry.
 Therefore, in the lowest order $M_i^{\rm IFE}$ scales as $\lambda^2$.
 Using Eqs.~\ref{eq:full_sol} and \ref{eq:B_expansion} in Eq.~\ref{eq:mag_def} gives us the following for the magnetic moment,

 Here, we collected all terms in the expansion that scale as $\lambda^2$ and neglected all higher orders of $\lambda$.
 From now on, we set $\lambda=1$ for simplicity.

-We also used the fact that the normalization factor $N_i$ satisfies Eq.~\ref{eq:normalization}.
+In deriving Eq.~\ref{eq:msecond} we had to take into account that the $\lambda^2$ contribution of $|N_i|^2$ from Eq.~\ref{eq:normalization} is now weighted by the expectation of the spin magnetic moment in the unperturbed ground state, $\braket{ \Phi_i | M^{\rm spin} | \Phi_i}$.
+Since the expectation value of total spin moment is zero in a non-magnetic system, we conclude that the normalization term $|N_i|^2$ does not contribute to $M_i^{\rm IFE} (t)$ in the $\lambda^2$ order.

-Directly inserting $B_j^{(1)}$ and $B_j^{(2)}$ from Eqs.~\ref{eq:B1} and \ref{eq:B2} into our expression for $M_i^{\rm IFE} (t)$ (Eq.~\ref{eq:msecond}) would give us both constant in time contributions to $M_i^{\rm IFE}$, as well as those that oscillate with a frequency of $2 \omega$.
+Inserting directly $B_j^{(1)}$ and $B_j^{(2)}$ from Eqs.~\ref{eq:B1} and \ref{eq:B2} into our expression for $M_i^{\rm IFE} (t)$ (Eq.~\ref{eq:msecond}) would give us both constant in time contributions to $M_i^{\rm IFE}$, as well as those that oscillate with a frequency of $2 \omega$.
 As shown in Sec.~\ref{sec:non-doubly-res}, the $2 \omega$ contribution is smaller in magnitude than the constant contribution.
-Therefore, from now on, we focus on the constant, time-independent contribution, and we will denote the corresponding spin expectation value simply as $M_i^{\rm IFE}$ without explicit time dependence.
+Therefore, from now on, we focus on the constant time-independent contribution and we will denote the corresponding spin expectation value simply as $M_i^{\rm IFE}$ without explicit time dependence.
+Inserting Eqs.~\ref{eq:B1} and \ref{eq:B2} into Eq.~\ref{eq:msecond} and rearranging the terms, we find the following expression for the constant time-independent contribution to IFE,

-We find that there are several contributions to $M_i^{\rm IFE}$ that are constant over time.
-However, we expect that only some of these will dominate.
-In particular, we expect that terms with $(E_j - E_i - \hbar \omega)^{2}$ appearing in the denominator will dominate, as they will make a large contribution whenever $E_j-E_i$ is close to $\hbar \omega$.
-(Clearly, $E_j > E_i$ as $\Phi_i$ is the ground state.)
-Later, in Sec.~\ref{sec:non-doubly-res}, we show with an explicit numerical calculation that, in fact, doubly resonant terms dominate the IFE response in bulk Au.